 5. Source maps leaked into the production artifact

-vite.config.ts / next.config.js defaults often emit source maps in production too.
-Each chunk gets a .map file of roughly equal size, doubling the artifact.
+vite.config.ts / next.config.js defaults sometimes emit source maps in production too.
+Each chunk gets a .map file of roughly equal size, doubling the artifact — this is a common cause of the Cloudflare Pages 25 MiB and Worker 3 MB/10 MB overruns.

 Shortest path to fix